Coherence via reiterated beam splitting: Introduction

-where here $n$ represents any collection of natural numbers needed to label the photon-number basis in a multi-mode scenario.
+where $n$ represents any collection of natural numbers needed to label the photon-number basis in a multi-mode scenario.

-The state acting as the input of the series of beam splitters is considered such that only one input mode is populated, while all the other input modes are vacuum states.
+The state acting as the input of the series of beam splitters is designed such that only one input mode is populated, while all the other input modes are in vacuum states.
 This is the traditional way in which beam splitting is used to manage coherence.
-As the field state in the populated mode, we examine pure and mixed states, both coherent and incoherent.
-These are, Glauber coherent states $|\alpha \rangle$ as pure and partially coherent inputs, number states $| n\rangle$ as pure and incoherent, and finally phase-averaged and thermal states, both mixed and incoherent inputs.
-With these choices, we examine whether the increase of coherence depends on the initial coherence conveyed by the input field state, its quantumness, or purity.
+For the field state in the populated mode, we examine pure and mixed states, both coherent and incoherent.
+These are Glauber coherent states $|\alpha \rangle$ as pure and partially coherent inputs, number states $| n\rangle$ as pure and incoherent inputs, and, finally, phase-averaged and thermal states as both mixed and incoherent inputs.
+With these choices, we examine whether the increase in coherence depends on the initial coherence conveyed by the input field state, its quantumness, or purity.